eworm-de/routeros-scripts/doc/accesslist-duplicates.md

 Requirements and installation
 -----------------------------

-Depending on whether you use CAPsMAN (`/caps-man`) or local wireless interface (`/interface/wireless`) you need to install a different script.
+Depending on whether you use `wifiwave2` package (`/interface/wifiwave2`) or legacy wifi with CAPsMAN (`/caps-man`) or local wireless interface (`/interface/wireless`) you need to install a different script.

+For `wifiwave2`:

+    $ScriptInstallUpdate accesslist-duplicates.wifiwave2;

-For CAPsMAN:
+For legacy CAPsMAN:

     $ScriptInstallUpdate accesslist-duplicates.capsman;

-For local interface:
+For legacy local interface:

     $ScriptInstallUpdate accesslist-duplicates.local;